slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

 ``````

 This is why C-Major (or C-Ionian) shares the same notes as E-Phrygian.
 Same notes, but a
 different hole pattern, giving a different vibe.
+Remember, "the vibe" comes from the hole pattern.

 <img src="../images/modes_table.png" class="img-responsive">

-Note that C-Major is significantly different from C-Phrygian though.
-They don't share the same set of notes,
+Note that C-Major is significantly different from C-Phrygian.
+They don't share the same set of notes (like
+C-Major and E-Phrygian do),
-nor do they share the same mode.
+nor do they share the same hole pattern (like C-Major and D-Major do).
 All they share is the tonic and, well, some of the notes.
 Homework
 assignment: using the rotation technique, figure out which major key shares its notes with C-Phrygian.

 It is not uncommon for people to be unable to agree which mode some piece of music is in.
 This